 Subject Code APSS1L01

 Subject Title Tomorrow's Leaders

 Credit Value 3

 Level 1

-GUR Requirements Intended to Fulfill This subject intends to fulfill the following requirement(s): Healthy Lifestyle Freshman Seminar Languages and Communication Requirement (LCR) Leadership and Intra-Personal Development Service-Learning Cluster-Area Requirements (CAR) Human Nature, Relations and Development Community, Organization and Globalization History, Cultures and World Views Science, Technology and Environment China-Studies Requirement Yes or No No Writing and Reading Requirements English or Chinese
+GUR Requirements Intended to Fulfill This subject intends to fulfill the following requirement(s) : Healthy Lifestyle Freshman Seminar Languages and Communication Requirement (LCR) Keadership and Intra-Personal Development Service-Learning Cluster-Area Requirements (CAR) Human Nature, Relations and Development Community, Organization and Globalization History, Cultures and World Views Science, Technology and Environment China-Studies Requirement Yes or No Writing and Reading Requirements English or

 Pre-requisite / Co- requisite/ Exclusion Nil

-Assessment Methods

-100% Continuous Assessment Individual Assessment Group Assessment

-1. Class Participation 20%

-2. Group Project 30%

-3. Term Paper 50%

-The grade is calculated according to the percentage assigned; The completion and submission of all component assignments are required for passing the subject; and Student must pass all component(s) if he/she is to pass the subject.
+Assessment Methods 100%Continuous Assessment1.
+Class Participation2.
+Group Project3.
+Term Paper• The grade is calcula • The completion and required for passing • Student must pass a l submission of all o g the subject; and all component(s) if h component assignm nents are e subject.

 Objectives The course is designed to enable students to learn and integrate theories, research and concepts of the basic personal qualities (particularly intrapersonal and interpersonal qualities) of effective leaders.
 This subject also intends to

-help students develop and reflect on their intrapersonal qualities, interpersonal qualities and connection of learning to oneself.
-Finally, the subject cultivates students' appreciation of the importance of intrapersonal and interpersonal qualities in effective leadership.
-Intended Learning Outcomes Upon completion of the subject, students will be able to: a. understand and integrate theories, research and concepts on the basic (Note 1) a. understand and integrate theories, research and concepts on the basic qualities (particularly intrapersonal and interpersonal qualities) of effective leaders; b. develop self-awareness and self-understanding c. demonstrate self-leadership in pursuit of continual self-improvement; d. apply intrapersonal and interpersonal skills in daily lives; e. appreciate the importance of intrapersonal and interpersonal qualities in effective leadership, particularly the connection of learning in the subject to one's professional development and personal growth; f. recognize and accept their responsibility as professionals and citizens to the society and the world Subject Synopsis/ Indicative Syllabus (Note 2) An overview of the personal attributes of effective leaders: roles of intrapersonal and interpersonal qualities in effective leadership and university graduates' employability in the service economy.
+help students develop and reflect on their intrapersonal qualities, interper qualities and connection of learning to oneself.
+Finally, the subject culti students' appreciation of the importance of intrapersonal and interper qualities in effective leadership.
+Intended Learning Outcomes Upon completion of the subject, students will be able to: (Note 1) a. understand and integrate theories, research and concepts on the basic qualities (particularly intrapersonal and interpersonal qualities) of effective leaders; b. develop self-awareness and self-understanding c. demonstrate self-leadership in pursuit of continual self-improvement; d. apply intrapersonal and interpersonal skills in daily lives; e. appreciate the importance of intrapersonal and interpersonal qualities in effective leadership, particularly the connection of learning in the subject to one's professional development and personal growth; f. recognize and accept their responsibility as professionals and citizens to the society and the world Subject Synopsis/ Indicative Syllabus (Note 2) 1.
+An overview of the personal attributes of effective leaders: roles of intrapersonal and interpersonal qualities in effective leadership and university graduates' employability in the service economy.
 Self-leadership in effective leaders; the importance of self-understanding and self-management; life-long learning and leadership.
 Social emotional competence I (intrapersonal domain): awareness and understanding of emotions; emotional management, roles of emotional awareness and management in effective leadership and career development.
 Social emotional competence II (interpersonal domain): social awareness, relationship management, the application of social emotional competence in daily lives and in effective leadership.
 Resilience and stress-coping: stresses faced by youth; resilience and life adversities; coping with life stresses; role of resilience in effective leadership.
-6. Morality and integrity: moral competence; role of morality in effective leadership; ethical leadership; importance of moral competence in different professions.
-7. Spirituality: connectedness to others, personal beliefs and values, meaning of life, spirituality and professional development, role of spirituality in effective leadership; spiritual practices in daily lives.
-8. Cultural competence and global citizenship: cultual competence in a globalized world, global citizenship and effective leadership, responsibilites of university students as both professionals and citizens of the society.
-9. Effective communication: basic communication skills, importance of effective communication to daily life and leadership, care and compassion in effective leadership.
-10. Team building: theories, concepts, skills and blocks of team building, role of team building in effective leadership, application of team building in different professions.
+Morality and integrity: moral competence; role of morality in effective leadership; ethical leadership; importance of moral competence in different professions.
+Spirituality: connectedness to others, personal beliefs and values, meaning of life, spirituality and professional development, role of spirituality in effective leadership; spiritual practices in daily lives.
+Cultural competence and global citizenship: cultual competence in a globalized world, global citizenship and effective leadership, responsibilites of university students as both professionals and citizens of the society.
+Effective communication: basic communication skills, importance of effective communication to daily life and leadership, care and compassion in effective leadership.
+Team building: theories, concepts, skills and blocks of team building, role of team building in effective leadership, application of team building in different professions.